 - Fees charged by the FCA

-All firms need to make sure that their contracts with consumers are fair and their advertising is legal, decent, honest and truthful.
-This applies to all firms and is not linked to our regulation.
+All firms need to make sure that their contracts with consumers are fair and their advertising is clear, fair and not misleading.
+This applies to all firms and isn’t linked to our regulation.

 It's your responsibility to make sure that: